 Once the railway crossed the Annagh for the second time it entered the townlands of Annagh.
 Lenihan’s says: “There was much to admire in the way the river squirmed along in a semi-circle to a huge pool at the base of the embankment close to where the twenty-ninth milepost once stood.
 A fine place for fishing, without doubt, but extremely deep and dangerous-looking.
-The current has begun to eat into the foundations of the line, and already land slippage has occurred, leaving a sheer and frightening drop.
-We kept well back from the edge, not knowing how undermined that side might be, and pressed on into land that was becoming ever more swampy.
-There was no escape to left or right; the fields were even worse.
-The power station was behind us now, but a mere field away, on a dry knoll, an old stone-and-brick ruin, surrounded by the remains of extensive out-buildings, gaped eyelessly in our direction.
-This was once Armagh House, a property of the Stackpooles.
-Built in the early eighteenth century it was accidentally burned in 1860 and uninhabited by 1910.
-Observed in conjunction with the power station and the West Clare line, it presents an interesting if melancholy picture.”
+The current has begun to eat into the foundations of the line, and already land slippage has occurred, leaving a sheer and frightening drop.”

-One thing which is a recurrent reality on Lenihan’s book is the swamp-like nature of much of the conditions underfoot and at other times, just how easy it was tot loose the route of the line.
+One thing which is a recurrent reality in Lenihan’s book is the swamp-like nature of much of the conditions underfoot and at other times, just how easy it was to loose the route of the line.
 This next passage from his book gives a good impression of so much of the walks he and his son undertook.

 “Our troubles continued, the swamp developing into a small lake.
 But for the rushes at the edges of the line, we could have made no progress.
 We hopped along, from one to the next, a business that demanded total concentration.
-Then, in lightning contrast, when we squelched through a muddy gap we found ourselves faced with a huge levelled field.The line was being elusive again, and succeeded in hiding from us for most of the way to the next crossing cottage half a mile away.
-We could do no more than proceed on a median course diagonally across the open space, trusting more to our eyes than to the map.
-When we did pinpoint the cottage, the rest was easy.
-We found the line again a few hundred yards from its door, a green streak among the surrounding rushes.”
+Then, in lightning contrast, when we squelched through a muddy gap we found ourselves faced with a huge levelled field.The line was being elusive again, and succeeded in hiding from us for most of the way to the next crossing cottage half a mile away.”

 The next crossing was Annagh No. 2 Crossing and was 29.5 miles from Ennis and appeared in the centre of the last satellite image above.
 It was opened as a halt in May 1952.
 The control of the line passed, at this point, out of the control of Miltown Station.Annagh No. 2 Crossing in 1954, © IRRS.
 The picture is taken from south of the Crossing.
 This new-build cottage is in approximately the same position as the old Crossing-Keeper’s Cottage at Annagh No. 2 Crossing.The line ahead.

 Lenihan comments that from Annagh No. 2 Crossing, “there was no difficulty in getting to Emlagh crossing, for the way is quite clear and the surface dry.
-But there was little of interest to be seen, apart from a good example of native ingenuity: a JCB tyre cut neatly in half to make two drinking troughs.
-At the triple boundary, Annagh, Caherrush and Emlagh, a handsome stone culvert lined with Liscannor flags still carries the boundary stream.”
+But there was little of interest to be seen. … At the triple boundary, Annagh, Caherrush and Emlagh, a handsome stone culvert lined with Liscannor flags still carries the boundary stream.”

 The crossing keeper’s cottage at Emlagh Crossing is still present in the early 21st century and can be seen easily in the satellite image above.